DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/best-practice/update-offline-cluster.md

+---
+MTPE: windsonsea
+Date: 2024-10-25
+---

-# Work Cluster Offline Upgrade Guide
+# Offline Deployment/Upgrade Guide for Worker Clusters

 !!! note

-    This page describes how to upgrade the kubernetes version of the worker cluster created using the DCE 5.0 platform in offline mode, and does not include the upgrade of other kubeneters components.
+    This document is specifically designed for deploying or upgrading the Kubernetes version of worker clusters created on the DCE 5.0 platform in offline mode.
+It does not cover the deployment or upgrade of other Kubernetes components.

-## Overview
+This guide is applicable to the following offline scenarios:

+- You can follow the operational guidelines to deploy the recommended Kubernetes version in a non-GUI environment created by the DCE 5.0 platform.
-In the offline scenario, users can upgrade the kubernetes version of the worker cluster created using the DCE 5.0 platform by making an incremental offline package.
-The overall upgrade idea is: build the offline package on the networking node → import the offline package into the bootstrapping node → update the kubernetes version list of the Global cluster → use the platform UI to upgrade the kubernetes version of the worker cluster.
+- You can upgrade the Kubernetes version of worker clusters created using the DCE 5.0 platform by generating incremental offline packages.

+The overall approach is as follows:

+1. Build the offline package on an integrated node.
+2. Import the offline package to the bootstrap node.
+3. Update the Kubernetes version manifest for the [global service cluster](../user-guide/clusters/cluster-role.md#global-service-cluster).
+4. Use the DCE 5.0 UI to create or upgrade the Kubernetes version of the worker cluster.

 !!! note

-    Offline kubernetes builds currently supported are as follows:

-    - v1.26.3, v1.26.2, v1.26.1, v1.26.0, v1.25.8
-    - v1.25.7, v1.25.6, v1.25.5, v1.25.4, v1.25.3, v1.25.2, v1.25.1, v1.25.0,
-    - v1.24.12, v1.24.11, v1.24.10, v1.24.9, v1.24.8, v1.24.7, v1.24.6, v1.24.5, v1.24.4, v1.24.3, v1.24.2, v1.24.1, v1.24.0
+    For a list of currently supported offline Kubernetes versions, refer to the [list of Kubernetes versions supported by Kubean](../../community/kubean.md#kubernetes-compatibility).

-## Build Offline Packages at Networked Node
+## Building the Offline Package on an Integrated Node

-Because the offline environment cannot be connected to the Internet, users need to prepare a machine **Networked nodes** in advance to build incremental offline packages and start the Docker service on this node.
-[How to install Docker?](../../blogs/230315-install-on-linux.md)
+Since the offline environment cannot connect to the internet, you need to prepare an **integrated node** in advance to build the incremental offline package and start Docker or Podman services on this node.
+Refer to [How to Install Docker?](../../blogs/230315-install-on-linux.md)

-1. Check the Docker service running status of the networked nodes
+1. Check the status of the Docker service on the integrated node.

     ```bash
-    # Check status of docker process on the node
-    ps aux|grep docker
+    ps aux | grep docker

-    # The desired output looks like:
+    ```

+    You should see output similar to the following:

+    ```console
     root     12341  0.5  0.2 654372 26736 ?
 Ssl  23:45   0:00 /usr/bin/docked
     root     12351  0.2  0.1 625080 13740 ?
 Ssl  23:45   0:00 docker-containerd --config /var/run/docker/containerd/containerd.toml
     root     13024  0.0  0.0 112824   980 pts/0    S+   23:45   0:00 grep --color=auto docker
     ```

-2. Create a file named __manifest.yaml__ in the directory of the __/root__ networked node with the following command:
+2. Create a file named __manifest.yaml__ in the __/root__ directory of the integrated node with the following command:

     ```bash
     vi manifest.yaml
     ```

-    __manifest.yaml__ includes the following contents:
+    The content of __manifest.yaml__ should be as follows:

-    ```yaml
+    ```yaml title="manifest.yaml"
     image_arch:
     - "amd64"
-    kube_version:
-    - "v1.25.5"
-    - "v1.25.4"
-    - "v1.24.8"
+    kube_version: # Specify the version of the cluster to be upgraded
-    - "v1.24.5"
+    - "v1.28.0"
     ```

-    -  __image_arch__ Used to specify the architecture type of the CPU.
-The available parameters are __amd64__ and __arm64__ .
+    - __image_arch__ specifies the CPU architecture type, with options for __amd64__ and __arm64__.
-    -  __kube_version__ Used to specify the version of the kubernetes offline package that needs to be built.
-Refer to the offline kubernetes version that supports building above.
+    - __kube_version__ indicates the version of the Kubernetes offline package to be built.
+You can refer to the supported offline Kubernetes versions mentioned earlier.

-3. Create a new __/data__ folder named under the __/root__ directory to store the incremental offline package.
+3. Create a folder named __/data__ in the __/root__ directory to store the incremental offline package.

     ```bash
     mkdir data
     ```

-    run the following command to generate an offline package using `ghcr.m.daocloud.io/kubean-io/airgap-patch:v0.4.8` the image.
+    Run the following command to generate the offline package using the kubean `airgap-patch` image.
+Make sure the tag of the `airgap-patch` image matches the Kubean version, and that the Kubean version covers the Kubernetes version you wish to upgrade.

-    For more information about `ghcr.m.daocloud.io/kubean-io/airgap-patch:v0.4.8` mirroring, go to [kubean](https://github.com/kubean-io/kubean/pkgs/container/kubean-operator).

     ```bash
+    # Assuming the Kubean version is v0.13.9
-    docker run --rm -v $(pwd)/manifest.yml:/manifest.yml -v $(pwd)/data:/data ghcr.m.daocloud.io/kubean-io/airgap-patch:v0.4.8
+    docker run --rm -v $(pwd)/manifest.yaml:/manifest.yaml -v $(pwd)/data:/data ghcr.m.daocloud.io/kubean-io/airgap-patch:v0.13.9
     ```

-    After the docker service finishes running, check __/data__ the files under the folder.
-The file directory is as follows:
+    After the Docker service completes running, check the files in the __/data__ folder.
+The folder structure should look like this:

-    ```bash
+    ```console
     data
-    └── v_offline_patch
     ├── amd64
     │   ├── files
     │   │   ├── import_files.sh
-        │   │   └── offline-files.tar.gz # binary file
+    │   │   └── offline-files.tar.gz
-        │   └── images
+    │   ├── images
-        │       ├── import_images.sh
+    │   │   ├── import_images.sh
-        │       └── offline-images.tar.gz # image file
+    │   │   └── offline-images.tar.gz
+    │   └── os-pkgs
+    │       └── import_ospkgs.sh
-        └── kubeanofflineversion.cr.patch.yaml
+    └── localartifactset.cr.yaml
     ```

-## Import Offline Packages into the Fire Node
+## Importing the Offline Package to the Bootstrap Node

-1. Copy the files of the __/data__ networking node to the directory of the __/root__ fire node, and then **Networking node** run the following command:
+1. Copy the __/data__ files from the integrated node to the __/root__ directory of the bootstrap node.
+On the **integrated node** , run the following command:

     ```bash
     scp -r data root@x.x.x.x:/root
     ```

-    !!! note

-        `x.x.x.x` is the IP address of bootstrapping node.
+    Replace `x.x.x.x` with the IP address of the bootstrap node.

-2. Copy the image file in the __/data__ folder to the docker registry built in the bootstrapping node.
-   After logging in the fire node, run the following command:
+2. On the bootstrap node, copy the image files in the __/data__ folder to the built-in Docker registry of the bootstrap node.
+After logging into the bootstrap node, run the following commands:

-    1. Enter the directory where the image file is located
+    1. Navigate to the directory where the image files are located.

         ```bash
-        cd data/v_offline_patch/amd64/images
+        cd data/amd64/images
         ```

-    2. Run the import _ images.
-Sh script to import the image into the built-in docker registry of the fire node.
+    2. Run the __import_images.sh__ script to import the images into the built-in Docker Registry of the bootstrap node.

         ```bash
-        DEST_TLS_VERIFY=false ./import_images.sh 127.0.0.1:443
+        REGISTRY_ADDR="127.0.0.1" ./import_images.sh
         ```

     !!! note

-        The above command is only applicable to the docker registry registry built in the fire node.
-If an external registry is used, please use the following command:
+        The above command is only applicable to the built-in Docker Registry of the bootstrap node.
+If you are using an external registry, use the following command:

-        ```yaml
-        DEST_USER=${username} DEST_PASS=${password} DEST_TLS_VERIFY=false ./import_images.sh https://x.x.x.x:443
+        ```shell
+        REGISTRY_SCHEME=https REGISTRY_ADDR=${registry_address} REGISTRY_USER=${username} REGISTRY_PASS=${password} ./import_images.sh
         ```

-        `https://x.x.x.x:443` is the address of the external registry.
+        - REGISTRY_ADDR is the address of the image repository, such as 1.2.3.4:5000.
-        __DEST_USER=${username} DEST_PASS=${password}__ includes username and password parameters for the external registry.
-This parameter can be deleted if the external registry is secret-free.
+        - If the image repository requires username and password authentication, set REGISTRY_USER and REGISTRY_PASS accordingly.

-3. Copy the binary file in the __/data__ file to the built-in Minio service of the fire node on the fire node.
+3. On the bootstrap node, copy the binary files in the __/data__ folder to the built-in Minio service of the bootstrap node.

-    1. Go to the directory where the binary is located
+    1. Navigate to the directory where the binary files are located.

         ```bash
-        cd data/v_offline_patch/amd64/files/
+        cd data/amd64/files/
         ```

-    2. Run the import _ files.
-Sh script to import the binary file into the Minio service built into the Kindle Node.
+    2. Run the __import_files.sh__ script to import the binary files into the built-in Minio service of the bootstrap node.

         ```bash
         MINIO_USER=rootuser MINIO_PASS=rootpass123 ./import_files.sh http://127.0.0.1:9000